riastrad/cyberbspace/posts/2021/polish-polish.md

 As a bonus, I'm fortunate enough to have a Polish partner who will look over at me after I've finished one of my lessons and ask "Czego się dziś nauczyłeś?"<sup><a id="ref-5" rel="footnote" href="#footnote-5">5</a></sup>, which forces me to respond "Nauczyłem się..."<sup><a id="ref-6" rel="footnote" href="#footnote-6">6</a></sup> and haltingly recall everything I've just gone over.
 In these moments, I'm forced to recall things in a more dynamic way and this reinforces all of the learning I've just done.

 So yeah, learning a language without any structure except whatever I impose on myself is difficult, as the past ten years have shown.
 I'm still trying to see if this new approach is going to make any difference.
-But I'm feeling optomistic at this stage.
+But I'm feeling optimistic at this stage.
 Ask me how I'm doing in six months.

 <ol>
   <li id="footnote-1" class="footnote-text">It is a widely known fact that swear words are the easiest part of language to learn because, like a mischievous child, your brain instinctually recognizes that it should not have them in its possession and immediately stashes them away.<a href="#ref-1" rel="footnote-jumpback">↪</a></li>